MoserMichael/python-obj-system/decorator.md

 Function decorators take a given function, and intercept the call to that function.
 They act as a kind of proxy for calls of a given function.
 This gives them the chance to add the following behavior:
-  - add code that is run before calling the intercepted function, it can also possibly alter the arguments of the function call
+- add code that is run before calling the intercepted function, it can also alter the arguments of the function call, before they are passed to the intercepted/original function.
 - add code that is run after calling the intercepted function, it can also alter the return value of the original function, before it is returned to the caller.

 A function decorator therefore acts as a kind of 'smart proxy' around a given python function.

 Lets start with an interceptor class, the class receives the wrapped function as an argument to its \_\_init\_\_ method;
 The class is a callable object, and it calls the original function in its \_\_call\_\_ method.
-The style of doing it as a class has a big plus: you can add instance variables to the decorator, like for example a counter calls to the original function.
+The style of doing it as a class has a big plus: you can add instance variables to the decorator, like for example a counter of calls to the original function.

 Here is the decorator class, that intercepts the calls to an argument function: